Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Related Work

 \subsection{Neural Architectures}

 The effectiveness of the transformer architecture \citep{vaswani2017attention} for multi-robot control, lies in its capability to model pairwise dependencies between limbs with self-attention.
 Self-attention can be defined as $A = \sigma (QK^T/\sqrt{d}) V$, with query, key and value matrices $Q,K,V \in \mathbb{R}^{N \times d}$, for robots with $N$ limbs and a hidden size of $d$.
 Learnable parameters $W_Q, W_K$ and $W_V$ map the input $X \in \mathbb{R}^{N \times d}$ to those matrices, i.e. $Q = XW_Q$, $K = XW_K$ and $V = XW_V$, and $\sigma(\cdot)$ is a row-wise softmax function.
 In addition to the attention mechanism, \citet{modumorph} utilize hypernetworks \citep{ha2016hypernetworks} to more explicitly condition the agent on the available node-wise contextual information.
-Briefly, they train a hypernetwork that is conditioned on the observable context to generate (1) the parameters of a node-wise encoder that produces $X_V$ with which the value in the subsequent transformer encoder layer is calculated as $V = X_VW_V$, (2) $X_Q$ and $X_K$, where the query and key matrices are now defined as $Q = X_QW_Q$, $K = X_KW_K$, respectively, and (3) the parameters of a node-wise decoder that projects the output of the transformer encoder. \\ Recurrent neural networks (RNNs) like LSTMs \citep{LSTM} are useful architectures to deal with partially observable domains in deep RL. \citet{sensoryneuron} combined LSTMs with attention to develop systems that can adapt to changes (permutations) of the input.
-Here, we utilize a variation of this modular architecture to investigate its effectiveness for multi-robot control and zero-shot generalization.
+Briefly, they train a hypernetwork that is conditioned on the observable context to generate (1) the parameters of a node-wise encoder that produces $X_V$ with which the value in the subsequent transformer encoder layer is calculated as $V = X_VW_V$, (2) $X_Q$ and $X_K$, where the query and key matrices are now defined as $Q = X_QW_Q$, $K = X_KW_K$, respectively, and (3) the parameters of a node-wise decoder that projects the output of the transformer encoder.
+Recurrent neural networks (RNNs), like LSTM and GRU \citep{LSTM, GRU}, are useful architectures to deal with partially observable domains in deep RL. \citet{sensoryneuron} combined LSTMs with attention to develop systems that can adapt to changes (permutations) of the input.
+Here, we build on these methods to develop a transformer-based architecture with shared modular recurrence and hypernetworks to improve multi-robot control.